 Why choose Newnham for Law?

-Newnham is particularly well suited for those considering Law at Cambridge.
-The striking Faculty building, just across the road on the Sidgwick site, houses the Law Library and all of the lecture rooms.
+Newnham is particularly well-suited for those considering Law at Cambridge.
+The College has a long and successful history of teaching law.
+Newnham students are regularly awarded prizes for outstanding achievements in their studies and international competitions.
+The striking Faculty building, which houses the Law Library and all of the lecture rooms, is just across the road, on the Sidgwick site.
 There is an active Law Society in Newnham, and various activities are arranged for students, including mooting.
 There is a strong network of former Newnham lawyers, who help provide support, advice and opportunities for current students.

 How many students take Law at Newnham and what options do they choose?

-Typically there are around six students in each year of Tripos, plus the graduate students.
-Civil Law is taken by all first year students, and almost all undergraduates will take the seven foundation subjects (Constitutional Law, Criminal Law, Tort, Contract, Land Law, Equity, EU Law).
-Beyond this, students will choose freely.
-There are a wide range of choices in the third year, in particular, where the half papers and seminars are popular options.
+Typically there are between four and six students in each year of Tripos, as well as graduate students in the LLM, MCL and PhD programmes.
+Almost all undergraduates will take the seven foundation subjects (Constitutional Law, Criminal Law, Tort, Contract, Land Law, Equity, EU Law).
+Beyond this, students may choose freely.
+There is a wide range of choices in the third year in particular, where the half papers and seminars are popular options.